 In general, cruise ships have all ages on board.
 But as a rule of thumb, shorter sailings tend to have younger crowds.
 So if you’re in college, then a three-day cruise would likely have more people your age that are single.
 Longer trips tend to see older passengers.

 DON’T expect to hook up with the crew

 Young, international, good looking.
 The crew on a cruise ship — such as personable bartenders — seem like they would be a prime hunting ground for a quick fling.
 Don’t do it.

 Crew members are on strict orders that hooking up with passengers is forbidden.
 It can easily cost them their job.
 Keep your efforts to other passengers and not the crew.

 DO remember you have to share the ship

-Want to “hit it and forget it”?
-That’s fine after the cruise, but don’t think you’re going to get away with it on Day 1.
 Remember, you are on a small, floating city.
-If you do something like hook up with a person and then try to ditch them the rest of the cruise, you’re going to be constantly looking over your shoulder.
+If you do something like hook up with a person on the second day and then try to avoid them the rest of the cruise, you’re going to be constantly looking over your shoulder.

 Instead, avoid any awkwardness by only getting together with someone you can stand hanging out with for the remainder of your cruise.